Back to courses

 About The Course

-This course will be tutored by Mike Joslin, CEO and Co-Founder of Bombe, an AI data targeting and audience modelling platform.
-He has built start-ups, managed large teams, run some of the UKs most high-profile campaigns and worked for and advised dozens of leading figures on the centre-left of politics including US President Barack Obama, Mayor of London Sadiq Khan, Labour Leader Keir Starmer and Labour Deputy Leader Angela Rayner on data and campaigning.
+Mike is CEO and Co-Founder of Bombe, an AI data targeting and audience modelling platform.
+He has built start-ups, managed large teams, run some of the UKs most high-profile campaigns and worked for and advised dozens of leading figures on the centre-left of politics.
+His award-winning work at the National Education Union includes building the NEU Communicator, a pioneering data science and engagement-based communications platform.

 Register For Course